-Paul has significant experience designing, building and leading legal teams in new, complex practice areas such as major projects and intellectual property.
+Paul has significant experience designing, building and leading legal teams in new, complex practice areas such as major projects and technology.

 - Association of Professional Engineers & Geoscientists of Alberta, 1987

 - Judicial Law Clerk for the Oregon State Court of Appeals for Justice Edward H. Warren, 1995-1997

 Recent representative engagements include:

 - Acted for Red Leaf Pulp in negotiations with Sustainable Fiber Technologies in licensing the The Phoenix Process™, a pulping process, to use waste straw for the production of pulp and value added products, including consumer products like molded cups and packaging, and tissue and paper towels.
 It will be the first operating entity to found, develop, construct, and operate a non-wood fibre plant in Saskatchewan, Canada.

 - Represented Western LNG, LLC in negotiating the facility Basis of Design and Front-End Engineering Design agreement.

 - Represented a technology company in structuring and negotiating the development, supply and licensing of physics based human movement simulations and anatomical models for the production of virtual characters.